 What causes properly cooked pork and poultry to be pink, even if it is not smoked?

 Also, meats with high levels of naturally occurring compounds such as myoglobin are more likely to turn pink.
 Nitrites in meat can also cause pinking.
-Nitrites are converted from nitrates in feed and water by microorganisms that are in the animal.
-Nitrates naturally occur in many leafy vegetables, and can transfer to the meat during cooking, from a rub or braise.
+Nitrites are converted from nitrates in feed and water by microorganisms within the animal.
+Nitrates naturally occur in many leafy vegetables and can transfer to the meat during cooking, say, from a rub or braise.
 In fact, grocery store meat trays are occasionally packed with carbon monoxide or nitrogen to keep the meat in the pink.

 Fresh cut or ground beef is purplish-red in color.
 Oxygen reacts with the pigments in red meat to form the bright red color in the grocery store.
 The interior of the meat may be gray or brown because oxygen has not penetrated into the muscle.
 This is normal.
 If, however, all the meat in the package has turned gray or brown, it may be spoiling.

-Meat in my fridge is turning brown
+Why is meat in my fridge is turning brown?

 Why does my meat shine like a rainbow?